AlexRFarnes/Survey-project/README.md

 ## General info

-A template for a multi-step survey made with Bootstrap 5 to practice using its classes, components, and to get used to read technical documentation.
+A a multi-step survey made with Bootstrap 5 to practice using its classes, components, and to get used to read technical documentation.
 Project focused on tab component for the multi-step, as well as different input types like radio, range, etc., and form styling with the Bootstrap grid system.

 ## Screenshots